On behalf of John J. Pembroke & Associates LLC posted in trusts on Monday, December 3, 2018.

-One of the most common mistakes people make when creating a trust is creating the wrong type of trust in the first place.
-There are a number of different types of trusts available to you, from revocable trusts, to irrevocable trusts, land trusts in Illinois, to charitable trusts, and many more.
+One of the most common mistakes people make when creating a trust is creating the wrong type of trust in the first place. a number of different types of trusts available to you, from revocable trusts, to irrevocable trusts, land trusts in Illinois, to charitable trusts, and many more.

 Each different type of trust possesses different characteristics, and is best used for specific purposes.
 Choosing the wrong type of trust can result in negative, unplanned outcomes, including on trust control, taxes, access to your assets and more.